Quantum Cryptography

 ABCD Question

-If I insert a diagonal polarized filter (diagonal polarizer) between a horizontal and vertically oriented filter, how much light will come through?
+If I insert a diagonal polarized filter (diagonal polarizer) between a horizontal and vertically polarized filter, how much light will come through?

 1. Same as with no diagonal filter inserted